Go Geometry: Machu Picchu Inca Trail

-Through vertices of a given triangle ABC, we draw two lines isogonal conjugates with respect to the corresponded angle.
+Proposition: Through vertices of a given triangle ABC, we draw two lines isogonal conjugates with respect to the corresponded angle.
 Prove that the lines connecting each vertex of the given triangle with the intersection point of the isogonal lines through the other vertices, AA', BB', and CC' are concurrent at one point J called the Jacobi Point.

 The isogonal conjugate line to BC' is the line BA' obtained by reflecting the line BC' on the angle bisector of angle B; in the figure above: angles ABC' = CBA'.
 Similarly AC' and AB' are isogonal conjugates (angles BAC' = CAB'), and CA' and CB' are isogonal conjugates (angles ACB' = BCA').

-Dynamic Geometry: You can alter the figure above dynamically in order to test and prove (or disproved) conjectures and gain mathematical insight that is less readily available with static drawings by hand.
+Interactive Geometry Software or Dynamic Geometry: You can alter the figure above dynamically in order to test and prove (or disproved) conjectures and gain mathematical insight that is less readily available with static drawings by hand.

 This page uses the TracenPoche dynamic geometry software and requires Adobe Flash player 7 or higher.
 TracenPoche is a project of Sesamath, an association of French teachers of mathematics.

-Instruction to explore the illustration above:
+Instruction to explore the theorem above:

 • Animation.
 Click the red button to start/stop animation